National Inventory of Deep-sea Corals and Sponges: Development of a Database of Observations and a Web Portal

-We are providing data management and GIS services, including gathering information about the distribution of deep-sea corals, their biology, and their role in the ecosystem.
-We are developing a national database of known locations of deep sea corals, as well as a data management plan to outline policies and procedures for the DSCRTP.
-This plan will ensure that information generated by the program will be captured, retained, and made available to researchers and the public.
+We are providing data management and GIS services, including gathering information about the distribution of deep-sea corals and sponges, their biology, and their role in the ecosystem.
+We are developing a national database of known locations, as well as a data schema and management plan to outline policies and procedures for the DSCRTP.
+This plan will ensure that information generated by the program will be captured, retained, and made available to researchers and the public in the future.

-Related Regions of Study: Atlantic Ocean, Gulf of Mexico, Pacific Ocean - Eastern, Pacific Ocean - Western
+Regions of Study: Atlantic Ocean, Gulf of Mexico, Pacific Ocean - Eastern, Pacific Ocean - Western

 Science for Coastal Ecosystem Management (Marine Spatial Planning, Coral)

-Related NCCOS Center: CCMA
+Related NCCOS Center: CCEHBR

 * Printed on September 25, 2017 at 3:25 PM from .